BSafes-Papers/BSafes-Papers.github.io/docs/children/art-and-eco-therapies-benefits-to-motor-development-of-preschool-age-children-in-the-screen-era.md

 <div class="dont-break-out" markdown="1">
 This is the mobile-friendly web version of the [original article](https://digitalcommons.lesley.edu/cgi/viewcontent.cgi?article=1467&context=expressive_theses).

+## Art and Eco Therapies: Benefifits to Motor Development of Preschool-Age Children in the Screen Era

 ### Lesley University
 {: .no_toc }
 ### DigitalCommons@Lesley